 La Spata is already making progress toward that goal in his first term.
 He successfully advocated for protected bike lanes on Milwaukee Avenue between California and Western Avenues in Logan Square last year.
 The Chicago Department of Transportation swiftly installed the bike lanes as part of its Vision Zero plan, which aims to improve traffic safety by eliminating fatalities and serious injuries due to traffic crashes.

 The new buffered lanes increase safety for cyclists by making them more visible along Milwaukee Avenue, a popular bike route that the Vision Zero plan identifies as a high-crash corridor for pedestrians and bicyclists.

-In addition, La Spata recently collaborated with the Active Trans and community leaders and residents for long overdue improvements at the dangerous intersection of Logan Blvd. and Western Ave., where Kevin Clark and Tyler Fabeck were killed while riding their bikes.
+In addition, La Spata recently collaborated with Active Trans and community leaders and residents for long overdue improvements at the dangerous intersection of Logan Boulevard and Western Avenue, where Kevin Clark and Tyler Fabeck were killed while riding their bikes.

 “I like the progress that we’re making in building that infrastructure and trying to move our micromobility infrastructure further down the continuum of protection and defined space for cyclists,” La Spata says.
 “The end goal is building out a true network of protected bike lanes across the city, and I would love to play a stronger role in making that happen.”

 He credits Active Trans’ advocacy for helping to get these bicycling infrastructure improvements implemented quickly.
 “It was hearing from Active Trans’ members consistently and loudly that this is what they needed to see,” La Spata explains.
 “That gives us as elected officials the leverage and the power to push for urgency from these [city] departments.”

 La Spata isn’t stopping there.
 His sustainable transportation agenda includes modernizing the Blue Line trains.